forketyfork/eyes/docs/async-processing.md

 ### Non-Blocking I/O

-All I/O operations use non-blocking async patterns:
+Async I/O is limited to HTTP requests to AI backends; collectors and alerts use blocking I/O on dedicated threads.

 ```rust
 // HTTP requests to AI backends